Lithuania trip planning help

 A single page that answers the questions first-time visitors ask most often about Lithuania.
 Use it to plan smarter, then jump into the full city, cuisine and phrase guides.

-This FAQ brings together the practical answers people usually need before a trip: when to go, how many days to plan, where to base yourself, what food to try and how easy it is to get around.
+This FAQ answers the questions travellers usually ask before a first trip to Lithuania: when to go, how long to stay, where to base yourself, what to eat and how to get around.

 Frequently asked questions about Lithuania